The Plan

 TIER 2: CAMPUS WARNING

-A Campus Warning is sent when a Clery-reportable crime occurs within the area designated by the Clery Act, that are reported to Campus Security authorities (like WVU Police) or local police agencies and that are considered by the University to represent a serious or continuing threat to students and employees.
+A Campus Warning is sent when a Clery-reportable crime occurs within the area designated by the Clery Act, and is reported to campus security authorities, including UPD, or local police agencies, and that are considered by the University to represent a serious or continuing threat to students and employees.
+These types of notifications are required by law.

 • robbery,